Ellipsis-Fr/asteroids/README.md

 # TODO
 - [x] Add the rotation of the player
-- [x] Add the movement of the player
+- [x] Add the movement of the player <--- Correction needed due to ship offset
 - [x] Add the acceleration visual of the player
 - [ ] Add the collision of the player
 - [ ] Add the spawn of the asteroids